Jamie Sternberg, Esq.

 - To landlords that are tax exempt organizations; banks or banking associations, insurance companies, IRAs, qualified pension and profit sharing plans, and California non-grantor trusts;

-- For landlords with a permanent place of business in California, unless the tenant or property manager believes that the address is merely a forwarding address (i.e. a permanent place of business must be a California street A California street address does not include a California post office box or an “in care of” address) and if an owner’s address changes, the owner’s residency and withholding obligations should be reevaluated.
+- For landlords with a permanent place of business in California, unless the tenant or property manager believes that the address is merely a forwarding address (i.e. a permanent place of business must be a California street address.
+A California street address does not include a California post office box or an “in care of” address) and if an owner’s address changes, the owner’s residency and withholding obligations should be reevaluated.
 The California street address must be the address of the owner; if the funds are deposited rent into a California bank account for the benefit of an owner that lives out of state, withholding is required;

 - If the California Franchise Tax Board has issued a waiver approval letter to the landlord.
 Nonresident landlords may request a waiver from the California Franchise Tax Board by submitting a FTB Form 588, Nonresident Withholding Waiver Request;